Security Requirements for Low-Impact Software-as-a-Service (LI-SaaS) Cloud Services

 Appendix C contains the FedRAMP Tailored ATO Letter Template.

-Following the current FedRAMP processes and procedures, agencies can reuse a FedRAMP Tailored LISaaS Authorization from another agency by reviewing the authorization package, making their own risk-based decision (including determining whether additional controls are required), and issue their own ATO.
+Following the current FedRAMP processes and procedures, additional agencies can reuse a FedRAMP Tailored LI-SaaS authorization from another agency by reviewing the authorization package, making their own risk-based decision (including determining whether additional controls are required), and issuing their own ATO.
+There is currently no JAB P-ATO for LI-SaaS systems.

 Step 6 - Monitor Security Controls

 Agencies must monitor the effectiveness of security controls for all authorized systems.
 CSPs must employ a program of continuous monitoring that includes assessing control effectiveness, documenting changes to the system or its environment of operation, conducting security impact analyses of the associated changes, and reporting the security state of the system.
-CSPs must report on this program to Agency AOs for continued security authorizations for use.
+CSPs must report on this program to Agency AOs to continue using their security authorization.

 FedRAMP provides guidance on how agencies must continuously monitor authorized systems for continued use and management of risk.
 FedRAMP Tailored provides specialized monitoring procedures targeted at the FedRAMP Tailored Baseline set of controls.
 Appendix D contains the FedRAMP Tailored Continuous Monitoring Requirements.